Chapter 5 R Coding Basics

 ## [1] 7.2264e+24

-Remember, R evaluates from right to left, so the code above is taking the number 6.022e23 and multiplying it by the value of x, which is 12 and storing that value back into x.
-That’s how we’re able to modifying the contents of a variable using it’s current value.
+Remember, R evaluates <- from right to left, so the code above is taking the number 6.022e23 and multiplying it by the value of x, which is 12 and storing that value back into x.
+That’s how we’re able to modifying the contents of a variable using its current value.
 You can also overwrite the contents of a variable at anytime (i.e. x <- 25).

-Note that variable names are case sensitive, so if your variable is named x and you type X into the console, R will not be able to print the contents of x.
+Variable names are case sensitive, so if your variable is named x and you type X into the console, R will not be able to print the contents of x.
 Variable names can consist of letters, numbers, dots (.) and/or underlines (_).
 Here are some rules and guidelines for naming variables in R:

 • Variable Name Requirements as dictated by R